 - Storm and Floods – This is an activity that we re-visit on several occasions to take participants through the whole brainstorming process and to give them plenty of practice.

-- The Three R’s of Facilitation – The three R’s are unique to Trainer Bubble and take you through the essential elements of facilitating an effective brainstorming session.
+- The Three R’s of Facilitation – The three R’s take you through the essential elements of facilitating an effective brainstorming session.

 - Closing the Session – Effective closing of the brainstorm may be just as important as the session itself.
 We look at the essential elements that the facilitator needs to cover.